 - Apply this hair mask to your hair and scalp.

-- Use mild shampoo to wash off the mask from your hair.
+- Use a mild shampoo to wash off the mask from your hair.

 - Repeat once a week initially and then 1-2 times a month.

 These were some of the excellent home remedies for dry hair.
-Pick the one which suits you and get rid of your dull dry hair soon!
+Pick the one which suits you and gets rid of your dull dry hair soon!